Oxygen Element

 Oxygen, atomic number 8, symbol O, and molecular formula O2 is the most abundant chemical element of the Group-16 or chalcogen family in the periodic table.
-It makes up 47 percent of the earth’s crust in the form of liquid and solid oxides, oxoacids, and gas forms.
-Oxygen is essential for living organisms (plants and animals) present in our environment.
-It occurs in the natural environment 21 percent by volume in air, and 86 percent by weight of liquid water in oceans.
+Molecular oxygen is the third chemical after sulfuric acid and nitrogen that uses in the industry in various production processes.
+Nonmetallic oxygen has properties to react with almost all other periodic table elements except halogens, noble gases, and some of the platinum metals.
+Such facts about elemental oxygen suggest that it makes up 47 percent of the earth’s crust in the form of gaseous, liquid, and solid oxides and oxoacids.
+Oxygen gas is essential to the living body (plants and animals) to perform various biological activities.
+Oxygen gas occurs in the natural environment about 21 percent by volume in air, and 86 percent by weight of liquid water in oceans.

-The elemental oxygen atom is an isotopic mixture of 16O, 17O, and 18O isotopes.
+Gaseous oxygen occurs in two allotropic forms dioxygen and ozone with the chemical formula O2 and O3.
+The elemental oxygen atom also forms an isotopic mixture of 16O, 17O, and 18O isotopes.

 Isotopes of Oxygen and Their Uses

-Oxygen has three known stable isotopes: 16O, 17O, and 18O.
-The isotopes 17O and 18O can prepared by fractional distillation or electrolysis of water molecules or thermal diffusion of oxygen gas.
+Oxygen element has three known stable isotopes that are represented 16O, 17O, and 18O.
+Two isotopes, 17O and 18O can prepared by fractional distillation or electrolysis of water molecules or thermal diffusion of oxygen gas.

-Elemental oxygen isotope (18O) is used as the tracer in chemical kinetics and mechanistic studies.
-The isotope 17O (mass number = 17) is used in NMR spectrum analysis.
+Elemental oxygen isotope 18O is used as the tracer in chemical kinetics and mechanistic studies.
+Similarly, the isotope 17O (mass number = 17) is used in NMR spectrum analysis.

 Oxygen on the Periodic Table

 The nonmetallic chemical element oxygen is placed in group 16 of the periodic table.
-It is a p-block element placed with sulfur, selenium, tellurium, and polonium.
-The position of oxygen in the periodic table is given below the picture,
+Therefore, it is a p-block element placed with sulfur, selenium, tellurium, and polonium.
+The position of oxygen element in the periodic table is given below the picture,

 Properties of Oxygen